Single Blog Title

 Headset – 1″ ahead with steering limiter

 Isla Rowntree is passionate about making kids bikes and the Rothan is an ideal starter balance bike with a sturdy, but light frame.
-Original Rothans were built without brakes, but the current design has one back brake, that is easy to reach and pull with small fingers.
-The tyres are pneumatic with presta valve inner tubes that allow a higher pressure.
-They will require maintenance in the form of regular pumping, but this is something the kids enjoy joining in with and they are not puncture proof, but tough wearing all the same.
-The popularity and quality of Isla Bikes is evident from the amount of children that use them across the UK at Youth and Junior cycling events.
-At the mid price range they are a good mix of quality build and components without excess and Isla Bikes even offer a “Buy back”, part exchange scheme when buying a bigger bike from their range, dependant on the original bike’s condition – http://www.islabikes.co.uk/
+Original Rothans were built without brakes, but the current design has one back brake that is easy to reach and pull with small fingers.
+The tyres are pneumatic with presta valve inner tubes that allow for a higher pressure.
+They require maintenance in the form of regular pumping, but this is something kids enjoy joining in with.
+They are not puncture proof, but tough wearing all the same.
+The popularity and quality of Isla Bikes is evident from the number of children that use them across the UK at youth and junior cycling events.
+At the mid price range they are a good mix of quality build and components without excess, and Isla Bikes even offer a buy back, part exchange scheme when buying a bigger bike from their range, dependant on the original bike’s condition – http://www.islabikes.co.uk/

 The Strider PreBike ST3 – £84.99